The 10 Best Ways to Save Money on a Move

 Don't stress out about the cost of moving with these tips.

 Moving provides the perfect opportunity to decide if you really need to hang on to something.
 The decision to get rid of something gets exponentially easier when you have to consider that you need to pack it or lug it to the moving truck or pay someone to haul it.
-Fortunately there are many effective ways you can plan to declutter, like Swedish Death Cleaning and there are 50 things you can definitely get rid of today.
-There are even tips on how to get rid of old electronics you’d like to toss but don’t know how.
+Fortunately there are many effective ways you can plan to declutter, like Swedish Death Cleaning, and here’s a list of things you can definitely get rid of today.

 Take advantage of any tax deductions you can take with your move.
 If it’s a move for work, it’s likely tax deductible.
 All the items you set aside as part of your decluttering effort, donate them for a tax deduction.
 Even though the standard deduction rose, it’s possible it might be better for you to itemize your tax return.
 Make sure you know what goes into property taxes at your new home prior to the move after you’ve considered what the housing market looks like.